 It also has awesome training features, of course.
 And a bunch of attractive new features, such as increased storage, longer battery life, improved Live Tracking, Daily Workout guidance, etc.

-The truly dedicated cyclist who wants it all – premium training and premium navigation.
+This bike computer is the best choice if you are a truly dedicated cyclist who wants it all – premium training and premium navigation.
 With a big screen to make it easy to see the maps.
 And free pre-loaded maps for two countries.
 And of course, pretty deep pockets!

 Video Highlighting Changes to the Garmin Edge 1030 Plus vs Garmin Edge 1030